chipsalliance/f4pga-examples/docs/personal-designs.rst

 Preparing Your Design
 ----------------------
 Building a design in symbiflow requires three parts, the HDL files for your design, a constraints file, and a Makefile.
 For simplicity, all three of these design files should be moved to a single directory.
-The location of the directory does not mater as long as the three design files are all within said directory.
+The location of the directory does not mater as long as the three design files are all within it.

 HDL Files
 ++++++++++